5 Min. Read

 2023 was a defining year for Akash, and 2024 is already shaping up to continue that progress and expand on it as the network focuses on scaling supply, demand, and core functionality.
 Last year, the network’s milestones, including the radical open-sourcing of the process that builds the network and the launch of GPU support, laid a foundation for the core initiatives planned for the coming year.
 Provider incentives will bring more compute onto the network and help to scale demand (given the network’s ~50% utilization and PMF), which in turn will help to create a flywheel of growth that will only build over time.

 In addition, the growth of the Akash Community, with its unique open structure comprised of SIGs and WGs, has been pivotal in driving the development of the network.
 This radically open approach has enabled a level of collaboration not possible with closed-source projects and companies.
-Open-source development and deployment of apps like SDXL on Akash and Akash Chat only serves to showcase this progress.
+Open-source development and deployment of apps like Akash SDXL and Akash Chat only serves to showcase this progress.

 Emerging trends will continue to shape the industry, including the rise of open-source and decentralized AI, agentic AI, RAG applications, and the evolving role of AI Trust and Safety.
 Akash Network’s alignment and support of these trends, coupled with its commitment to community-led development and rapid technological acceleration, positions the network to play a significant role in the industry’s progress — poised to drive unprecedented growth in 2024 and beyond.